afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 - Recall from the previous lesson that in order to maintain stability and comfort, we constrained our maximum acceleration magnitude.
 - When optimizing comfort in the objective function of our velocity profile, we instead turn our focus to minimizing the jerk along our trajectory.

-- *What is jerk?* We're not referring to that of noxious driver that you just cut off.
+*What is jerk?* (We're not referring to that of noxious driver that you just cut off).

 - `Jerk`is the rate of change of acceleration with respect to time, or the third derivative of position.
 - The jerk along the car's trajectory greatly impacts the user's comfort while in the car.
 - So when planning our velocity profile, we would like to keep the accumulated absolute value of jerk as small as possible, shown here by this integral.
 - Let's look at an example of two different velocity profiles.
 - On the left is a linear ramp profile which maximizes jerk at the start and end of the profile.
 - This is shown in the large spikes in the jerk at the start and end of our plot.
-- For passengers, this can be quite uncomfortable.
+For passengers, this can be quite uncomfortable.
 - If we compare this with a bi quadratic profile as seen on the right, We can see that there are no jerk spikes which will result in a much smoother ride for the passengers.
 - Because of this difference in comfort, it is important to choose profiles that reduce jerk that passengers feel when possible